-Most of 35 million people currently living with HIV will require ART within the next decade, and there are currently 26 million people in need of ART based on WHO 2013 Guidelines.
-At the same time, daily antiretroviral regimens are costly and difficult for patients and most importantly not curative.
+Most of the 35 million people currently living with HIV will require ART within the next decade, and there are currently 16.2 million people in need of ART based on WHO 2013 Guidelines.
+Nevertheless, daily antiretroviral regimens are costly and difficult for patients and most importantly not curative.
 HIV persists despite even the best treatment, and contributes to the development of non-AIDS morbidity.

 As such, it is time to strengthen our investments in the search for an HIV cure.
-Over the last decade, our understanding and knowledge of the mechanisms of HIV persistence and latent viral reservoirs has greatly improved.
-Many members of the scientific community now agree that the search for a functional cure or remission for HIV/AIDS may be within reach.
+Over the last decade, our understanding and knowledge of the mechanisms of HIV persistence and latent viral reservoirs have greatly improved.
+Many members of the scientific community now agree that the search for a functional cure for HIV/AIDS may be within reach.
 Indeed, the past year has seen important new developments in the area of cure research: